berenied/dsa210-term-project/README.md

 ## Research Question

-**To what extent are people shifting from traditional human-based help-seeking platforms toward AI-based alternatives?**
+> **Research Question:** To what extent are people shifting from traditional human-based help-seeking platforms toward AI-based alternatives?

 To make this question measurable, the project focuses on three types of online behavior: